theNewDynamic/oregonsadventurecoast.com/content/adventure/running.md

 **August \| 30K (18 Miles) 3-Person Relay or 1-Person Run**

-Experience the ultimate team challenge at the "Circle the Bay Relay" on Oregon's Experience the ultimate individual or team challenge at the "Circle the Bay" on Oregon's Adventure Coast.
+Experience the ultimate individual or team challenge at the "Circle the Bay" on Oregon's Adventure Coast.
 This race is a 30K (18 mile) that can be run as a 3-person relay or 1-person 30K run.
 For the team challenge, gather your running buddies and take on a scenic journey around the bay, passing the baton in this relay race of camaraderie and breathtaking views.
 From the crisp sea air to the coastal landscapes, this event encapsulates the essence of coastal Oregon's natural beauty, making it a must-run race for both locals and visitors.

 {{< spacer "30" >}}